kevin-esq/kevin-esq/README.md

 ## 👨‍💻 About Me

 I'm a Full-Stack Developer passionate about creating robust and scalable technological solutions.
-I specialize in developing modern web applications using frameworks like React and Angular, with a solid backend foundation in Java and Spring Boot.
+I specialize in developing modern web applications using frameworks like React and Angular, with a solid backend foundation in C# and Dot Net.

 **Currently:**
 - 🌱 Deepening knowledge in **React** and microservices architectures